vignan8279/Chh-OLA/README.md

 # Chh-OLA

-## Estimate the fare amount prior to the booking.
+## Estimate the total fare amount of trip prior to the booking.

 In the Global Entrepreneurship Summit, Chh-OLA, the taxi-hailing startup led by Khanchandani, Harsh and Dwivedi garnered a lot of interest and funding from the investors.
 Five years later, Chh-OLA is successfully running a number of taxis on the streets of New Delhi and garnering significant profit.